Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 To find bugs and vulnerabilities, LitmusChaos runs chaos experiments in staging and then in production.
 Addressing the issues you discover helps your system and team become more resilient.

 Cost is a first-class metric to ambitious and efficient brands.
-Managing costs and optimizing them in the cloud or on-premise can help you reduce costs, pass those savings on to your customers, increase your competitiveness.
-It is especially crucial to improve cost visibility in the cloud, since its scalable and pay-per-use pricing model can lead to runaway costs.
-Fast.
+Managing costs and optimizing them in the cloud or on-premise can help you reduce costs, pass those savings on to your customers, and boost your competitiveness.

 Xosphere Instance Orchestrator automatically swaps On-Demand instances with Spot Instances when the latter are available for a reasonable price.
 Xosphere also continuously scans your environment to select the most cost-effective instances for your workload.